Kunull/Writeups/docs/Pwn College/Debugging Refresher.md

 | - | - | - | - |
 | 0x00 | unsigned int fd | char *buf | size_t count |

 We know that the `read` syscall reads data into a buffer pointed to by it's second argument.
-We also know that this second argument is loaded into the `$rsi` register.
+We also know that this second argument is loaded into the `rsi` register.

 ```
 (gdb) disassemble main